What are Non-disclosure agreements?

 A non-disclosure agreement is an agreement that protects the company’s confidential information related to business to avoid any impact on the business in the future.
-Many companies enter into a business by signing the non-disclosure agreement to avoid the spread of the business secrets.
+Many companies enter into a business by signing non disclosure agreements to avoid the spread of business secrets.
 Thus, the main aim of the agreement is to secure the trade secrets and other confidential information of the organization.

-A legal document that protects your confidential information is a non-disclosure agreement and it is a unique agreement in which one party agrees not to disclose the confidential information of the other party.
+A legal document that protects your confidential information is a non disclosure agreements and it is a unique agreement in which one party agrees not to disclose the confidential information of the other party.
 A non-disclosure agreement (NDAs) can be broadly classified into two types such as unilateral agreements and mutual agreements.

 10 Key Clauses of the Non-Disclosure Agreements: